gvwilson/sensibleadventures/bookster/bookster.md

 punctuated the sentence.

 "Let me go!
 Let me go or I'll tell!"
 Erileine threw a desperate punch of her own.
-He was as surprised as Fraederiq when it grazed the older boy's cheek.
+She was as surprised as Fraederiq when it caught him in the eye.

-Fraederiq caught Erileine's wrist and drove Erileine's hand into her own face.
+Fraederiq grabbed Erileine's wrist and drove Erileine's hand into her own face.
 "Ow!
 Oh, stop, Erileine!
 Stop, please, you'll hurt yourself!"
 Again and again Fraederiq punched Erileine in the face with her own fist.
 Hot tears stung Erileine's eyes.
-She opened his mouth to yell for help.
+She opened her mouth to yell for help.

-And without warning, the mountain lurched beneath them and Erileine shook herself free from Fraederiq and started to run.
+And without warning, the mountain lurched beneath them.
+Fraederiq stumbled and fell to one knee.
+Erileine yanked herself away and started to run.

 ---